ryanlohyr/NUSDegs/docs/UserGuide.md

 **Q**: Would my data be saved after I close NUSDegs?

 **A**: Yes.
-Currently, only your schedule planner will be saved inside a data folder that will be in the same folder as where you placed `duke.jar`.
-The data folder will be named using your name inputted at the start of the application.
-To access the save folder next time you use NUSDegs, please use the same name which you used when you first saved the data folder.
+Currently, only your student details and schedule planner will be saved inside a data folder which will be in the same folder as where you placed `duke.jar`.
+To access the save folder the next time you use NUSDegs, just start the jar file the same way and ensure that the data files have not been tempered with.

-**Q** Can I save multiple schedules in one computer?

-**A** Yes.
-By using a different name at the start of NUSDegs, you can create another save folder to store another schedule.

 **Q**: How is the `pace` function calculated?